frankwang98/autoware.universe_comment/map/map_projection_loader/README.md

 ## Feature

 `map_projection_loader` is responsible for publishing `map_projector_info` that defines in which kind of coordinate Autoware is operating.
-This is necessary information especially when you want to convert from global (geoid) to local coordinate or the other way around.
+This is necessary information especially when you want to convert from global (geoid) to local coordinate or the other way around. 投影地图加载，这是必要的对全局到局部坐标系的转变

 - If `map_projector_info_path` DOES exist, this node loads it and publishes the map projection information accordingly.
 - If `map_projector_info_path` does NOT exist, the node assumes that you are using the `MGRS` projection type, and loads the lanelet2 map instead to extract the MGRS grid.